-Psychologists have proven that colour not only can affects our mood, but that it can also communicate our emotions as well.
+Psychologists have proven that colour not only can have an affect on our mood, but that it can also communicate our emotions as well.

 Like a sound, colour is a vibration which is absorbed through the eyes of an observer and sends a signal which may influence his or her perception and experience of what is seen.